Benjamin Franklin Biography: Age, Early life, Net Worth, Scientfic Researchs, Family, Political Life and Legacy

 1. Early Career in Politics

-In the 1730s, Franklin was active in colonial politics and promoted colonial unification.
-Prior to becoming the postmaster general of the colonies, he was a member of the Pennsylvania Assembly.
-Franklin made a substantial contribution to the drafting of the Declaration of Independence and served as Pennsylvania’s representative in the Second Continental Congress.
+Franklin was a strong activist for colonial unification in the 1730s.
+Before being appointed as postmaster general for the colonies, he was already a member of the Pennsylvania Assembly.
+Franklin had a great deal to do with the writing of the Declaration of Independence and represented Pennsylvania in the Second Continental Congress.

 1. The Convention on Constitutionalism

-Franklin was among the Founding Fathers who traveled to Philadelphia in 1787 to attend the Constitutional Convention.
-He was the oldest delegate, at eighty-one, and his knowledge and insight aided in directing the discussions.
-Franklin was instrumental in promoting compromise, and his support for the US Constitution contributed to its approval.
+Franklin was one of the Founding Fathers who journeyed to Philadelphia in 1787 for the Constitutional Convention.
+He was the oldest delegate at eighty-one years of age and his experience and understanding were used to steer the debates.
+Franklin played a pivotal role in facilitating compromise and his endorsement of the US Constitution made it easier for its ratification.

 1. Views on Abolition

-Franklin later turned into a supporter of the abolition of slavery.
-He advocated for the gradual abolition of slavery in Pennsylvania and was a member of the Pennsylvania Abolition Society.
+He then turned out to be one of the apostles of abolition of slavery.
+He supported gradual abolition of slavery in Pennsylvania and went on to become a member of the Pennsylvania Abolition Society.

 Benjamin Franklin’s Family Life